 - Reputational damage within the industry and client base

-Beyond these direct risks, failing to adhere to ethical standards can also erode long-term client relationships and undermine the credibility of the profession as a whole.
-By maintaining a strong ethical culture, we not only protect ourselves but also ensure that our clients receive the highest standard of service.
+Failing to adhere to ethical standards can also erode long-term client relationships and weaken the credibility of the profession.
+Maintaining a strong ethical culture protects us and ensures that our clients receive the highest standard of service.

 The Five Fundamental Principles of Ethics for Accountants